fsichetti/nice-meshes/README.md

 All parameters are case-insensitive.
 - **shape**: Must be one of *torus*, *catenoid*, and *bezier*.
 Sets the type of shape to be generated and the parameters that are used.
 Defaults to *torus*.
 - **name**: Sets the name of the mesh, which is used when saving the mesh in any format.
 Defaults to "mesh".
 - **mode**: Sets the behaviour of the program.
-Defaults to "interactive".
+Defaults to "obj".
 Possible values:
     - *interactive*: Displays the generated mesh in the interactive viewer, where it can be exported to any format via keyboard shortcuts.
     - *obj*: Exports the mesh to an OBJ file with the mesh name and exits.
     - *ply*: Exports the mesh to a PLY file with the mesh name and exits.